How is Flexible Learning different from Millikin’s traditional degree program?

 What makes a course "accelerated?"

 Accelerated courses are those designed specifically for adults who already have career or family obligations.
 Depending on the major, classes are 7, 8, or 10 weeks in length.
-Because of the accelerated nature of the classes, students are able to earn 12 credits per semester and generally take one course at a time (Accounting and Business Management take two).
+Because of the accelerated nature of the classes, students are able to earn 12 credits per semester and generally take one course at a time (Business Management takes two).
 Classes are held one night per week, from 6 p.m.-10 p.m.
 Most classes are held on-campus, but some classes are offered online or in the hybrid (blended traditional and online) format.
 Students are often placed in cohorts that proceed through the major courses together.

 What is the difference between accessible and partially-accessible?

 Accessible: Courses required to complete a major are accelerated and offered entirely in evening and online formats.
 Pre-requisite courses may not be offered in the flexible format.

 Partially-Accessible/ Blended Majors: A portion of courses required to complete major are accelerated and offered in evening/weekend/online format.
 Some daytime availability will be required to meet some of the major course requirements.
 There is some flexibility with those interested in a major considered "partially-accessible" and who need to have access to evening classes.

 Who can apply?